-The Family Planning Association of NSW conducts clinics at the Student Health Unit and at the adjacent Prince of Wales Hospital.
-These clinics are open to staff and students and appointments may be made for the Student Health Unit clinic by telephoning 698 9499 or for The Prince of Wales Hospital clinics by telephoning 399 0111.
+The Family Planning Association of NSW conducts clinics at the Student Health Unit and at the adjacent Prince of Wales Hospital which are available for both staff and students.
+Appointments may be made for the Student Health Unit clinic by telephoning 588 2833 or for The Prince of Wales Hospital clinics by telephoning 399 0111.